Members Voluntary Liquidation MVL

-- So what really should you do?
+- So what should you do?

 - Should you capitalise now while tax rates are low?

 So minimising risk of anti-forestalling provisions, Is imperative. ( Dates now passed).
-Therefore, if you qualify in the current situation, then you need to review your available options under cover of professional advice.
+Therefore, if you qualify in the current situation, then you need to review your available options under the cover of professional advice.

-If contemplating the use of a Members’ Voluntary Liquidation?
+If contemplating using a Members’ Voluntary Liquidation?